MikaPOINT/ValorantFarmer/README.md

 ```

  ### <p align="center">Disclaimer</p>
- * I'm not responsable if you get banned from Reports for being AFK
+ * I'm not responsable if you get banned from Reports for being AFK.

-・Thanks to CipherKill for making this script lol (https://github.com/CipherKill)
+・Thanks to CipherKill, I inspired my script from (https://github.com/CipherKill/ValorantFarmer)